AceRoqs/DiskTools/README.md

 The files in the _DOS_ folder are buildable with Turbo C++ 3.0.
-The code is reasonably clean and simple, so I would not be surprised if the code built on something more modern like Digital Mars.
+The code is reasonably clean and simple, so I would not be surprised if the code built on something more modern like [Digital Mars](http://www.digitalmars.com/features.html).
 However, because they do direct sector reads via INT 13h, Windows will refuse to run them.

-All other apps are buildable with Visual C++ 2010, and have a dependency on C++11.
+All other apps are buildable with Visual C++ 2013, and have a dependency on C++11.

 * _getsect_ will read a given sector from the first physical disk.